fossterer/PortfolioManager/README.md

 #### Jul 12 - Jul 18 2020

+- Tab-1: Working on fetching data from/writing to database via Flask
+- Automated service: Started work on modelling data from Finnhub API calls so it can be saved into database
+- Tab-2: Not started

 #### Jul 19 - Jul 25 2020

+- Tab-1: Working on writing more than one value read from UI into database via Flask
+- Automated service: Populating Finnhub responses to database on a (near-)automated basis
+- Tab-2: Experimenting if Matplotlib-generated graphs hosted in Python (Flask) can be served in an Angular front-end.
+Alternative is to simply serve 1.
+Ticker and 2, JSON data so Angular Charts module can plot it in Angular code

 #### Jul 26 - Jul 30 2020